eabglobal/juniper/README.md

 >>>

 ## Serverless Framework
-[Serverless](https://serverless.com/) is a really comprehensive offering, it's lightweight, it streamlines the build, configuration and deployment process of lambda functions.
+[Serverless](https://serverless.com/) is a really comprehensive offering.
+It's lightweight and it streamlines the build, configuration and deployment process of lambda functions.
 It has the support of a large community, it rapidly evolves given its plug-in architecture, and it offers a large set of features to get a developer up and running quickly and effectively.

 The tool is mainly targeted towards the development of NodeJS based lambda functions.
-It can be used to package lambda functions and it is flexible enough to support some of the drawbacks outlined on the previous tools.
+It can be used to package lambda functions and it is flexible enough to support some of the drawbacks of the previous tools.
+We think its drawbacks are:

 * Not ideal to have a nodejs based tool to build lambda functions
 * If used only for packaging, a large number of dependencies are need to orchestrate the build process (again, not ideal)